sagemathinc/cowasm/README.md

 - `packages/foo/dist/[native|wasm]` -- a native or WebAssembly build of the package; this has binaries, headers, and libs.
 These get used by other packages.
 - `packages/build/[native|wasm]` - build artifacts for the native or WebAssembly build; can be safely deleted

-### Extra Packages

-I have put a lot of work into getting various things to build.

 ### No common prefix directory

-Unlike SageMath, where everything is built into a single `local` directory, here we build everything in its own self-contained package.
-When a package like `pari` depends on another package like `gmp` , our Makefile for `pari` explicitly references the `dist` directory in the `packages/dist/gmp` .
-This makes it possible to uninstall packages, update them, etc., whereas using a common directory for everything can be a mess with possibly conflicting versions of files.
+Unlike some systems, where everything is built and installed into a single `local` directory, here we build everything in its own self-contained package.
+When a package like `python` depends on another package like `lzma` , our Makefile for `python` explicitly references `packages/lzma/dist`.
+This makes it easier to uninstall packages, update them, etc., without having to track what files are in any package, whereas using a common directory for everything can be a mess with possibly conflicting versions of files, and makes versioning and dependencies very explicit.
+Of course, it makes the environment variables and build commands potentially much longer.
+Our goal is WebAssembly though, which ultimately links everything together in a single file, so this is fine.

 ### Native and Wasm

-The build creates directories dist/native and dist/wasm.
-The `dist/native` artifacts are only of value on the computer where you ran the build, since they are architecture dependent and can easily depend on libraries on your system.
+The build typically create directories `dist/native`and `dist/wasm.` The `dist/native` artifacts are only of value on the computer where you ran the build, since they are architecture dependent and can easily depend on libraries on your system.
 In contrast, the `dist/wasm` artifacts are platform independent.
-They can be used nearly everywhere: on servers via WASM, on ARM computers (e.g., aarch64 linux, Apple Silicon, etc.), and in any modern web browser (though many details remain, obviously).
+They can be used nearly everywhere: on servers via WASM, on ARM computers \(e.g., aarch64 linux, Apple Silicon, etc.\), and in any modern web browser \(though many details remain, obviously\).

 ### Contact

 Email [wstein@cocalc.com](mailto:wstein@cocalc.com) if you find this interesting and want to help out. **This is an open source BSD licensed project.**

 There is a related project https://github.com/sagemathinc/jsage that is GPL licensed, and has a goal related to https://sagemath.org.